mariocervera/RMI/README.md

 # RMI

-The central class of this repository is the *MethodCaller* class.
+The central class of this repository is the **MethodCaller** class, which has been developed using C++ template metaprogramming

-It has been developed using C++ template metaprogramming and it can be useful in the context of a framework for Remote Method Invocation (RMI).

-The *MethodCaller* class assumes that a RMI consists of bytes that are sent over a network from a client to a server.
-These bytes encode:
+The *MethodCaller* class can be useful in the context of a framework for Remote Method Invocation (RMI).
+This class assumes that a RMI consists of bytes that are sent over a network from a client to a server.

+The bytes of a RMI request encode:

-   * Remote method identifier: a string that identifies the method to be invoked on a remote object that is on the server side.
+   * *Remote method identifier*: a string that identifies the method to be invoked on a remote object that is on the server side.

-   * Remote object identifier: a string that identifies the remote object upon which the remote method will be invoked.
+   * *Remote object identifier*: a string that identifies the remote object upon which the remote method will be invoked.

-   * Arguments: the data that will be passed into the remote method upon invocation.
+   * *Arguments*: the data that will be passed into the remote method upon invocation.

 One way to implement the method invocation on the remote object is through reflection.
 However, there is no reflection in C++.

-A possible solution to this problem is to keep a map *M1* whose keys are remote object identifiers and the values are remote objects.
-A second map *M2* can store remote method identifiers as keys and objects conforming to a *RemoteMethod* interface as values.
+A possible solution to this problem is to keep a map *M1* whose keys are object identifiers and whose values are remote objects.
+A map *M2* can store remote method identifiers as keys and objects conforming to a *RemoteMethod* interface as values.

-An object conforming to the *RemoteMethod* interface can implement the following method:
+Upong the reception of a RMI request, the server will extract the remote method and object identifiers.
+The object identifer allows the server to retrieve from *M1* the receiver of the invocation.
+The method idenfitier allows the server to retrieve from *M2* an instance of *RemoteMethod* and to call ...

 ```
 ByteArray invoke(IRemoteObject& obj, ByteArray& args)
 ```

+... passing the remote object and the remainder of the bytes from the RMI request as data.

-This method invokes a preconfigured remote method on a remote object from *M1*, receiving the arguments as a byte array and returning the result also as a byte array.
+The *invoke* method invokes a preconfigured remote method on the remote object, effectively carrying out the RMI.

-The *MethodCaller* class implements such an interface, and, therefore, it can be used to instantiate objects to be kept in *M2*.
+The *MethodCaller* class implements the *RemoteMethod* interface, and, therefore, it can be used to instantiate objects to be kept in *M2*.

 ### An example

-The automated tests that are included in *MethodCallerTest.cpp* can serve as documentation for the *MethodCaller* class, but here's a short example for illustration purposes.
+The automated tests that are included in *MethodCallerTest.cpp* can serve as documentation for the *MethodCaller* class, but here's a short illustration of how it can be used.

 Suppose we instantiate the MethodCaller class: